Austin-Daigle/TweetSeeker/README.md

-# TweetSeeker version 1.4
+# TweetSeeker version 1.4:
 TweetSeeker is a Python-based Twitter Scrapper that automatically goes with a given Twitter account name/handle and extracts account data into a file named ___@*insert-name-here*_account_data.csv___ with the account attributes (see "Account Data Format" below).
-Also, a second file named ___@*insert-name-here*_tweet_data.csv___ which contains all of the data from all of the tweets in the format of one tweet per line using the fields in order of below (see "Tweet Data format" below)
+Also, a second file named ___@*insert-name-here*_tweet_data.csv___ which contains all of the data from all of the tweets in the format of one tweet per line using the fields in order below (see "Tweet Data format" below)

 **Account Data Format:**